Trump plays down chances of quick breakthrough as North Koreans bring letter

 China, North Korea’s main trading partner and ally, said it supported and encouraged the “emerging good faith” between the United States and North Korea.

-“At the same time as working to achieve the goal of denuclearization, we should also build long-term and effective initiatives to keep peace on the Korean peninsula,” Chinese Foreign Ministry spokesman Hua Chunying said in Beijing.
+“At the same time as working to achieve the goal of denuclearization, we should also build long-term and effective initiatives to keep peace on the Korean peninsula,” Chinese Foreign Ministry spokeswoman Hua Chunying said in Beijing.

+(This version of the story has been refiled to correct in last paragraph to spokeswoman, instead of spokesman.)

 Reporting by Yara Bayoumy and Steve Holland; Additional reporting by Rodrigo Campos and Daniel Bases in New York and Susan Heavey, Doina Chiacu, Richard Cowan and David Brunnstrom in Washington Writing by Alistair Bell and David Brunnstrom; Editing by Grant McCool and Peter Cooney